Wellness Travel Report | Icelandair | Icelandair

 Combining work and travel is a fantastic way to make the most of remote working and prioritize your mental and physical health at the same time.

-That’s why we’ve created an index of the best destinations for those looking to travel and focus on their wellness alongside a remote working schedule.
+That’s why we’ve created an index of the best destinations for those looking to travel and focus on their wellness alongside a remote working schedule in 2024.
 We’ve even got advice for travelers on how you can switch off, relax and make the most of your trip.

 Here are our findings: